 ALZN002 is a proprietary “active” immunotherapy product, which means it is produced by each patient’s immune system.
 It consists of autologous dendritic cells (“DCs”), which are activated white blood cells taken from each individual patient that are then engineered outside of the body to attack Alzheimer’s-related amyloid-beta proteins.
 These DCs are pulsed with a novel amyloid-beta peptide (E22W) designed to bolster the ability of the patient’s immune system to combat Alzheimer’s; the goal of this treatment approach is to foster tolerance to treatment for safety purposes while stimulating the immune system to reduce the brain’s beta-amyloid protein burden, resulting in reduced Alzheimer’s signs and symptoms.
-In October 2022 we a “Study May Proceed” letter from the U.S. Food and Drug Administration (“FDA”) for a phase I/IIA clinical trial under its Investigational New Drug (“IND”) application for an immunotherapy (ALZN002) to treat mild to moderate dementia of the Alzheimer’s type.
-We aim to begin the trial in Q1 2023.
+In October 2022 we received a “Study May Proceed” letter from the U.S. Food and Drug Administration (“FDA”) for a phase I/IIA clinical trial under its Investigational New Drug (“IND”) application for an immunotherapy (ALZN002) to treat mild to moderate dementia of the Alzheimer’s type.
+We initiated the Phase I/IIA clinical trial in March 2023.

 The Facts About Alzheimer's

 Our primary target, Alzheimer’s disease, was among the most-feared diseases (second only to cancer) among Americans, according to a 2011 survey by the Harvard School of Public Health.
-Alzheimer’s is also the sixth leading cause of death in the United States according to a 2021 report from the Alzheimer’s Association, a nonprofit that funds research.
+Alzheimer’s is also the seventh leading cause of death in the United States according to a 2022 report from the Alzheimer’s Association, a nonprofit that funds research.
 Existing Alzheimer’s treatments only temporarily relieve symptoms but do not slow or halt the underlying worsening of the disease, which currently affects roughly 6.2 million Americans, and that number is expected to grow to 13 million individuals by 2050.
-Alzheimer’s also impacts more than 11 million Americans who provide an estimated 15.3 billion hours of unpaid care per year, valued at $257 billion, according to data provided by the Alzheimer’s Association.
-In 2021, the estimated healthcare costs for treating individuals with Alzheimer’s in the United States will be $355 billion, including $239 billion in Medicare and Medicaid payments.
+Alzheimer’s also impacts more than 11 million Americans who provide an estimated 18 billion hours of unpaid care per year, valued at $339.5 billion in 2022, according to data provided by the Alzheimer’s Association.
+In 2023, the estimated healthcare costs for treating individuals with Alzheimer’s in the United States will be $345 billion, including $222 billion in Medicare and Medicaid payments.
 These costs could rise to as high as $1.1 trillion per year by 2050 if no permanent treatment or cure for Alzheimer’s is found, the Alzheimer’s Association reported.